-A Drive Safely for Longer driving assessment is a FREE 2-hour course for drivers aged 60+.
+A Drive Safely for Longer driving assessment is a 2-hour session for drivers aged 60+.
 This Merseyside Road Safety Partnership scheme was launched in 2016 and has proved to be very popular with close to 2500 assessments completed so far.
+The cost of the session is £20.
+Assessments are part funded by Merseyside Road Safety Partnership, so drivers only need to pay £20 to their driving instructor on the day of the assessment.
 This particular road safety initiative is designed to help senior drivers brush up on their skills and address any concerns they may have so that they can DRIVE SAFELY FOR LONGER!

 It can help you with: